Adam Taggart: International career

 Taggart playing for Australia in 2013.

 Taggart represented Australia at U-20 level at the 2012 AFC U-19 Championship in United Arab Emirates and at the 2013 FIFA U-20 World Cup in Turkey.

 Senior

 Taggart made his debut for Australia in late 2012, in the second preliminary round of the 2013 EAFF East Asian Cup against Hong Kong, coming off the bench in a narrow win.
 He scored his first two international goals days later in a win over Chinese Taipei.

 In 2013, Taggart played in the 2013 EAFF East Asian Cup, scoring a goal in a loss to China.

 Taggart was a part of the Socceroos squad for the 2014 FIFA World Cup, and played in matches against Netherlands and Spain.

-In March 2024, Taggart returned to the national team after two years earning the called up with his stunning form for Perth Glory scoring 15 goals in 19 appearances in the 2023–24 A-League season.
+In March 2024, Taggart returned to the national team after two years earning the called up with his form for Perth Glory scoring 15 goals in 19 appearances in the 2023–24 A-League season.